RisingStack/nuxt3-caching-with-auth/README.md

 </template>
 ```

-In addition, we need to modify the header component since useFetch used client-side does not fetch the data until hydration completes ([docs](https://nuxt.com/docs/api/composables/use-fetch#return-values)):
+In addition, we need to modify the header component as `useFetch` used client-side does not fetch the data until hydration completes ([docs](https://nuxt.com/docs/api/composables/use-fetch#return-values)):

 [header.vue:](components/header.vue)
 ```vue